+ANNUAL MEETING OF SHAREHOLDERS

+Time and Date

+March 14, 2024 at 11:00 a.m.
+Pacific Time

+Virtual Meeting Location

+This year is a virtual meeting at www.virtualshareholdermeeting.com/FFIV2024

+Record Date

+January 8, 2024

+Mailing Date

+Approximately January 26, 2024

+Votina

+Shareholders as of the record date are entitled to vote.
+Each share of Company Common Stock is entitled to one vote for each director nominee and one vote for each of the proposals

+MEETING AGENDA

-ANNUAL MEETING OF SHAREHOLDERS \bigcirc Time and Date March 14, 2024 at 11:00 a.m.
-Pacific Time • Virtual Meeting Location This year is a virtual meeting at www.virtualshareholdermeeting.com/FFIV2024 Record Date January 8, 2024 Mailing Date Approximately January 26, 2024 Voting Shareholders as of the record date are entitled to vote.
-Each share of Company Commo Stock is entitled to one vote for each director nominee and one vote for each of the proposals on MEETING AGENDA • El ection of the 11 directors listed in this Proxy Statement and on the proxy card • Ac lvisory vote on compensation of our named executive officers atification of PricewaterhouseCoopers LLP (PWC) as our independent registered public counting firm for fiscal year 2024 ansact other business that may properly come before the meeting, or any adjournment or stponement Fiscal Year 2023 Proxy Statement 1
+- Election of the 11 directors listed in this Proxy Statement and on the proxy card - Advisory vote on compensation of our named executive officers - Ratification of PricewaterhouseCoopers LLP (PWC) as our independent registered public accounting firm for fiscal year 2024 - Transact other business that may properly come before the meeting, or any adjournment or postponement

+VOTING MATTERS AND VOTE RECOMMENDATION

-Proposa I Board Vote Recommendation Page References for More Detail VOTING MATTERS AND VOTE RECOMMENDATION 1 To elect 11 directors nominated by the Board to hold office until the Annual Meeting of Shareholders for fiscal year 2024 FOR (each nominee) рр.
-73 2 Advisory vote to approve the compensation of our named executive officers FOR рр.
-74 3 To ratify the selection of PricewaterhouseCoopers LLP as the Company's independent registered public accounting firm for fiscal year 2024 FOR рр.
-76
+Proposal Board Vote Recommendation Page References for More Detail 1 To elect 11 directors nominated by the Board to hold office until the Annual Meeting of Shareholders for fiscal year 2024 FOR (each nominee) pp. 73 2 Advisory vote to approve the compensation of our named executive officers FOR pp. 74 3 To ratify the selection of PricewaterhouseCoopers LLP as the Company's independent registered public accounting firm for fiscal year 2024 FOR pp. 76